serge-chat/serge/README.md

 - 13B requires about 12GB free
 - 30B requires about 20GB free

+### Compatible CPUS
+Currently Serge requires a CPU compatible with AVX2 instructions.
+Try `lscpu | grep avx2` in a shell, and if this returns nothing then your CPU is incompatible for now.

 ## Support

 Feel free to join the discord if you need help with the setup: https://discord.gg/62Hc6FEYQH